 6. Zhang Y, e.
 (2018).
 Curcumin inhibits endometriosis endometrial cells by reducing estradiol production. - PubMed - NCBI. [online] Ncbi.nlm.nih.gov.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/24639774 [Accessed 28 Apr.
 2018].

 Now I want to hear from you!

-And of course, I would love to know if you are planning on making these Cashew Cream Vegan Cheesecakes or if you've ever made anything similar.
+I would love to know if you are planning on making this green juice….

 Let me know in the comments section below.

 Look forward to hearing from you.